Gran Turismo (film): Criticism of crash depiction

 The film was widely criticized for its use of Mardenborough's crash at the Nürburgring Nordschleife as a narrative element.
 This segment faithfully re-enacted a March 2015 crash during which his Nissan GT-R Nismo became airborne at the notorious Flugplatz turn and cartwheeled over the fence into spectators.
 One spectator was killed almost immediately and others were taken to the hospital with serious and severe injuries.
 This crash was depicted in Gran Turismo as a traumatic event for Mardenborough that impacted his racing performance during his debut at the 24 Hours of Le Mans.

 The film combines two real races into one event: Jann's debut in LMP2 at Le Mans racing a Zytek Z11SN-Nissan for Greaves Motorsport happened roughly two years before the crash (the team finished 3rd, as depicted in the film); his debut in LMP1 at Le Mans racing a GT-R LM Nismo for Nissan Motorsports came roughly 3 months after the crash (the team did not finish due to a car failure in the 23rd hour).

 The use of a dead spectator to enhance the plot was negatively received by critics, with the film being labeled as "tasteless" and "reprehensible".
+Mardenborough felt "it would have been a disservice for the audience for that not to be in there" and said "...it needed to be correct, because somebody lost their life in this accident.